dotnet/designs/accepted/2023/feature-switch-attributes.md

 }
 ```

-If we went this route, we might define `RequiresFeatureAttribute` (instead of `IfDefinedAttribute`) that takes a string argument, and make the existing `Requires` attributes inherit from it to indicate the feature name, instead of using `FeatureNameAttribute`:
+If we went this route, we might define `RequiresFeatureAttribute` (instead of `IfDefinedAttribute`) that takes a string argument, and make the existing `Requires` attributes inherit from it to indicate the feature name, instead of using `FeatureSwitchDefinitionAttribute`:

 ```csharp
 class RequiresFeatureAttribute : Attribute {